hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 Something about data artisans, the tutorials and the community?

-Link to other blog post I read and used to get started with postgres sinks?
+Link to other blog post I read and used to get started with PostgreSQL sinks?

 We use Flink to perform a series of transformations on our data.
 At certain points we want to persist the results to a database (PostgreSQL), from where we serve a REST API.